ifefrost/ecom/README.md

  + css3

  ## Installation
- +to add db use dbinit.php to initialize user database which hashes stored password +use user1@mail.com for mail and root as password to login +to add product database use productdbinit.php
+ + to add db use dbinit.php to initialize user database which hashes stored password
+ + use user1@mail.com for mail and root as password to login
+ + to add product database use productdbinit.php